Indicator

 Insights and Analyses

-Encouraging multilingualism across California’s schools through the Seal of Biliteracy is important in leveraging students’ language assets to meet the rising demand for a multilingual workforce.
-To enhance this program, in October 2023, Governor Newsom signed into law the Biliteracy Advancement Act (AB 370) that makes the Seal of Biliteracy requirements more equitable and offers additional opportunities for students to earn the Seal.
+• Encouraging multilingualism across California’s schools through the Seal of Biliteracy is important in leveraging students’ language assets to meet the rising demand for a multilingual workforce.
+In October 2023, Governor Newsom committed to enhancing this program by signing into law the Biliteracy Advancement Act (AB 370), which makes the Seal of Biliteracy requirements more equitable and offers additional opportunities for students to earn the Seal.
 The law went into effect on January 1, 2024.

-In Fall 2022, over 2.3 million (about 40%) of students enrolled in California’s public schools spoke a language other than English at home.
+• According to data from the 2024-25 school year, almost 2 million (about 1 in 3) students enrolled in California’s K-12 schools spoke a language other than English at home.
+Just over 1 million of these students are considered English learners.
 Rather than expending this as a challenge, the state has an opportunity to leverage languages other than English spoken at home as a valuable asset by helping students become literate in their home language.

 Global California 2030 is an initiative that aims to prepare students with the language skills to participate in the global economy and create a multilingual California.